magical-to/Forensic_Basic/Olympic Destroyer.md

-**Brought a memoery analasys example about Olympic called 'Olympic Destroyer' cuz its 2024 Paris Olympics Season.
+**Brought a memoery analysis example about Olympic called 'Olympic Destroyer' cuz its 2024 Paris Olympics Season.
 Support Korea :V**<br><br>

 Outline : On September 24, 2018, the day before the opening ceremony of the 2018 PyeongChang Olympics, An e-mail arrived to Mr OOO, the organizing committee & the ticket manager.
 E-mail saying that Olympic Games schedule has been updated.
 This is the content.<br><br>